datanav/docs/technical/unieconomy-tidsbanken.rst

 Unieconomy Customers to Tidsbanken Kunde
 ----------------------------------------
-Every Unieconomy Customers will be synchronized with a Tidsbanken Kunde.

-If a matching Tidsbanken Kunde already exists, the Unieconomy Customers will be merged with the existing one.
-If no matching Tidsbanken Kunde is found, a new Tidsbanken Kunde will be created.
+Before any synchronization can take place, a link between a Unieconomy Customers and a Tidsbanken Kunde must be established.

 A Unieconomy Customers will merge with a Tidsbanken Kunde if one of the following property combinations match: